Logarithmically Coupled p-Laplacian Systems: A Complete Variational Theory from Compactness to Rigidity

 \section{Some Preliminary Results}

-Firstly, let us recall the setting of graphs.
-Let $G=(V,E)$ be a connected, locally finite graph, where $V$ denotes the vertex set and $E$ denotes the edge set.
-For vertex $x,y\in V$, if $(x,y)\in E$, then we call $x$ and $y$ neighbors, denoted by $x\sim y$.
-For any $x,y\in V$, the distance of $x$ and $y$ is denoted by $d(x,y)$, which is defined as
+We begin by recalling the graph setting.
+Let \(G=(V,E)\) be a connected, locally finite graph, with vertex set \(V\) and edge set \(E\).
+If \((x,y)\in E\), we say that \(x\) and \(y\) are neighbours and write \(x\sim y\).
+The distance between two vertices \(x,y\in V\) is given by